MichaelDavidWillis/MichaelDavidWillis/README.md

 ### Welcome to my GitHub page 👋

 My name is Michael Willis and I am an aspiring Java developer from Swansea.
-Fully coded Pipe Welder and Pipe Fitter by trade.
+Fully qualified Pipe Welder and Pipe Fabricator by trade.

 ---